LITA AvramCamp, an AdaCamp inspired event (LITA1)

 Apply now for the LITA Conference Buddy Program for the 2017 ALA Annual Conference

 LITA is excited to announce a new program designed to make conference attendance more approachable, foster inclusion, and build connections.
-Inspired by the GLBTRT Buddy Program, we hope that this program will help us to foster stronger relationships among LITA members who attend conferences and also make attendance more enjoyable and rewarding for everyone who participates.
+Inspired by the GLBTRT Buddy Program, we hope to foster stronger relationships among LITA members who attend conferences and also make attendance more enjoyable and rewarding for everyone who participates.

-Join current and prospective members for an overview and informal conversation at the Library Information Technology Association (LITA) Conference Kickoff.
-All are welcome to meet LITA leaders, committee chairs, and interest group participants.
+Join current and prospective members for an overview of LITA and informal conversation at the Library Information Technology Association (LITA) Conference Kickoff.
+Everyone is welcome to meet LITA leaders, committee chairs, and interest group participants.
 We will share information about our recent and upcoming activities, build professional connections, and discuss issues in library and information technology.
-Whether you are considering LITA membership for the first time, a long-time member looking to engage with others in your area, or anywhere in between, take part in great conversation and learn more about volunteer and networking opportunities at this meeting.
+Whether you are considering LITA membership for the first time, are a long-time member looking to engage with others in your area, or are anywhere in between, take part in great conversation and learn more about volunteer and networking opportunities at this meeting.

 Generation Gap: Science Fiction and Fantasy Authors Look at Youth and Technology

 Librarians face the challenge of adapting services and technologies to new generations of users.
 Each new group expects that their attitudes and beliefs about technology, privacy, and a host of other issues will be served.
 How can these desires of tomorrow reconcile with the technology of today.
 Science fiction and Fantasy literature have often served as a method for examining these generational expectations, viewing them as resulting in anything from peaceful co-existence and fraught conflict.
 Join LITA, the Imagineering Interest Group